MartenBE/mkslides/docs/about.md

     -   or **directory** with multiple (nested) Markdown files
 -   Output
     -   Folder with static HTML slides
         -   Includes an index.html page with links to each slideshow when the input was a directory
+        -   See the [index page](https://martenbe.github.io/mkslides-reveal/) of this repo
 -   Can be used for
     -   Local slides
     -   Hosted slides on webserver
     -   Slides generated automatically by CI/CD using Markdown files in GitHub/GitLab repo
         -   That's exactly what is happening [here](https://github.com/MartenBE/mkslides-reveal/blob/main/.github/workflows/publish.yml)!

 ---

 ## Customizable

 -   Configuration in `mkslides.yml`
 -   You can customize:
     -   Index page:
         -   Theme (local file or by public URL)
         -   Favicon (local file or by public URL)
         -   Title
         -   Template for the output HTML page
     -   Slides
         -   Theme (local file, [Reveal.js theme](https://revealjs.com/themes/), or by public URL)
         -   Highlight.js Theme (local file, [highlight.js theme](https://highlightjs.org/examples), or by public URL)
         -   Favicon (local file or by public URL)
         -   Title
         -   Template for the output HTML page

 ---